rajeshpleti/SITHARAMA/elysiumanalytics.md

 * We have simplified onboarding of data, provide a scalable data lake analytics platform, and search on a pay-as-you-go basis .
 * Since we are built on top of Snowflake, our SaaS solution is truly a cloud scale security analytics platform that removes the barriers from ingesting, contextualizing, 	searching, analyzing, and storing log data with a cost effective and low risk service.
-*  Unlike the other log analysis vendors in this market, our SaaS offering is licensed on a usage basis lowering cost and removing financial risk.
+*  Unlike the other log analysis vendors in this market, our SaaS offering is licensed on a usage basis lowering cost and reduces financial risk.
 You pay a low price for storage, and compute is billed by the minute of usage.
 * Additionally, we have an open platform with no vendor lock-in, customizable analytics models, as well as APIs for end user development of analytics models.